ni/nimi-python/docs/niscope/functions.rst

     :type signal_identifier: str

-.. py:method:: fetch(num_samples, timeout='datetime.timedelta(seconds=5.0)')
+.. py:method:: fetch(num_samples=None, relative_to=niscope.FetchRelativeTo.PRETRIGGER, offset=0, record_number=0, num_records=None, timeout='datetime.timedelta(seconds=5.0)')

     Returns the waveform from a previously initiated acquisition that the digitizer acquires for the specified channel.
 This method returns scaled voltage waveforms.

     This method may return multiple waveforms depending on the number of channels, the acquisition type, and the number of records you specify.